Skip to main content

 Biographical Note

 Charles W. Nibley was born February 5, 1849, near Edinburgh, Scotland, the son of James and Jean Wilson Nibley.
 When Nibley was five years old, his family sailed to the United States and lived with relatives in Rhode Island for five years.
-In 1860 the Nibley family purchased oxen and a wagon and traveled to the Utah Territory to live with fellow members of the Church of Jesus Christ of Latter-day Saints (the Nibley family had converted to the Church in 1844).
+In 1860 the Nibley family purchased oxen and a wagon and traveled to the Utah Territory to live with fellow members of The Church of Jesus Christ of Latter-day Saints (the Nibley family had converted to the Church in 1844).
 Upon arriving in the Utah Territory, they settled in present-day Wellsville where Nibley began working as a clerk in the village store.
 In 1866 Nibley moved to Brigham City where he worked transporting salt to mines in southern Idaho and co-owned a general store and hotel with Morris Rosenbaum.
 In 1869 he married his first wife, Rebecca Neibaur.

 In 1877 Nibley was called by the Church of Jesus Christ to serve as a missionary in England, where he preached for two years.
 After completing his missionary work, Nibley returned to Logan, Utah, and became the manager of the United Order Lumber Company (a church-owned company).
 Ten months after his return from England, Nibley married his second wife, Ellen Ricks.
 Nibley provided separated houses on Logan's Center Street for each wife.